MaJerle/stm32-cube-cmake-vscode/README.md

 ![VSCode installed plugins](docs/images/vscode-plugins-installed.png)

-Alternative way is to use Extension search GUI and manually install all extensions.
+Alternative way is to use *Extension search GUI* and manually install from there.
-Once installed, that should be your minimum list of extensions.

 ![VSCode installed plugins](docs/images/vscode-plugins-installed-preview.png)